NannyML/nannyml/docs/tutorials/data_requirements.rst

 In the sample data this is the ``y_pred`` column.

-Required for running :ref:`performance estimation<performance-estimation>` or :ref:`calculate performance<performance-calculation>` on binary classification, multi-class, and regression models.
+Required for running :ref:`performance estimation<performance-estimation>` or :ref:`performance calculation<performance-calculation>` on binary classification, multi-class, and regression models.